Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 - want to keep their life insurance costs as low as possible

-Permanent life insurance is coverage designed to last as long as you do, provided you pay the premiums.
+Permanent life insurance is designed to last as long as you do, provided you pay the premiums.
 Many of these policies also build cash value.
-The policy’s cash value is for you to use during your life time.
+The policy’s cash value is for you to use during your lifetime.
 Your beneficiaries receive only the death benefit upon your death.

 Permanent life insurance is a good fit if: